SoloLere/Random-Choice-Picker/README.md

 # Random-Choice-Picker
-Selects an option from several options
+Randomly selects an option from several inputed options